lursz/MedicalClinic/README.md

 ## Run
 In order to run the project, you must have [Docker](https://www.docker.com/products/docker-desktop/) (with Docker Compose) and [.NET 8.0](https://dotnet.microsoft.com/en-us/download) installed on your machine.
 First, you need to create the database.
-You can provide your own or use Docker to create them.
+You can provide your own or use Docker to create it.
 To do the latter, run following command in the `/Docker` directory:
 ```bash
 docker-compose up
 ```
-With the databases up and running, you can now run the Load Balancer.
+With the database up and running, you can now run the Medical Clinic.
 To do so, navigate to the `/MedicalClinic` directory and run the project
 ```bash
 dotnet run
 ```